 This recipe is a little long, but the goods news is you can space it out into chunks.
 The cake can be made a day in advance.
 Just let it cool completely after baking and wrap tightly in plastic wrap until ready to assemble.
 I would also recommend making the strawberry jam ahead so there's plenty of time for it to cool down entirely.
 Make the frosting just before you plan to assemble the cake.

 Scaling this recipe

-The instructions in the recipe below are for a 4″ mini layer cake.
-To scale this into a 9″, full-size cake, triple the cake recipe and double the frosting recipe.
+The instructions in the recipe below are for a 4" mini layer cake.
+To scale this into an 8", full-size cake, triple the cake recipe and double the frosting recipe.
 You can use the buttons at the top of the recipe card to automatically scale the ingredients.
-For a 9″ cake, you may need to increase the baking time to 35 minutes.
+Note that your cake layers will be slightly thinner - I'd suggest using cake pans that are anywhere between 1.5"-2" deep.
+You may also need to increase the baking time to 35 minutes.
 Again, use the toothpick test!

 Because this dessert includes fresh fruit and has a cream cheese frosting, it should be kept chilled.
 Cake is always best served fresh, but any leftovers can be covered directly with plastic wrap, stored in a container if possible, and refrigerated.

 Double Chocolate Cupcakes with Strawberry Cream Cheese Frosting - These rich chocolate cupcakes are topped with a strawberry frosting that's (almost) identical to the one used here.
 They're perfect for anyone who needs a solid dose of chocolate in their dessert!

 Strawberry Bundt Cake with White Chocolate Ganache - The bundt that inspired this recipe!
 If you can't be bothered with a layer cake - or just love the idea of a strawberry-white chocolate combo - try this.